-A good quality glass baby bottle can range in price from $8-16 depending on brand.
+A good quality glass baby bottle can range in price from $8-16 depending on the brand.
 Instead, you can use mason jars that you already own, or purchase regular neck mason jars for as little as .71 cents for 4oz jars!
-Plus the cost of the nipples which come in at about $3.50 per nipple.
+Plus the cost of the nipples comes in at about $3.50 per nipple.
 Here we picture an 8oz and 12oz mason jar baby bottle.

 *Added Bonus* – Most mason jars are freezer safe, pumping moms can easily store their breast milk in the mason jars and warm as needed.
 AND you can use the sweet little 4oz mason jars for homemade baby food.

 Want to see how to make a Mason Jar Sippy?
 Click HERE.